Skip to content

 Bengal cat breed

-Information on how we collect and use your personal data is available to read in our Privacy Policy
+Pet insurance provided by Pinnacle Insurance plcInformation on how we collect and use your personal data is available to read in our Privacy Policy

 Bengal cat breed information and advice

 With striking looks, a shimmering luxurious coat and friendly personality, a Bengal cat can make a wonderful addition to your family.
 But before you make the leap, it’s good to get to know a few things about them.
-This cat breed guide has lots of useful information and covers everything from temperament to grooming.
-It also outlines some common ailments and shows you why it’s sensible to take out cat insurance.

 Bengal facts

-Lifespan 10-15 years
+Lifespan 12-16 years

-Grooming minimal, weekly brush
+Grooming weekly brush

-Exercise regular, daily exercise, full of energy
+Exercise regular, daily exercise, full of energy and needs room to run around

 The Bengal breed was created by crossing the Asian Leopard cat with the Abyssinian, Burmese and Egyptian Mau breeds.
 The aim was to introduce the Asian Leopard cat’s immunity to Feline Leukaemia to the domestic cats.
 Unfortunately, the experiment failed, but these hybrid cats led to the birth of the Bengal cat breed.